 Financial freedom is almost always a result of making positive short-term decisions that force long-term results.
 It is not occasional behaviors that will get you to your financial goals, it is everyday behaviors.
 It is all about making a plan and finding ways to implement the plan.
 We have to take into account our propensity toward short-term thinking, and put in a solid plan that forces us toward long-term success.

 Sometimes people need a complete overhaul in how they save and invest their money.
-Looking for a quick route to wealth may work out for a very few people, but if you want a solid plan with a comfortable risk level, then long-term saving and investing just makes sense.
+Looking for a quick route to wealth may work out for very few people, but if you want a solid plan with a comfortable risk level, then long-term saving and investing just make sense.

 First Steps to Investing

 Investing can seem overwhelming to the inexperienced.
-You may have the knowledge, but still be unsure how to start.
+You may know, but still, be unsure how to start.
 An experienced firm can help you get started.
 Investing is about using time-tested techniques to your advantage.

 Financial discipline can be challenging for a variety of reasons.
 When you remove the excuses and stick to a reasonable plan, you can reach your goals without too much pain.
 Admitting that you don’t always have the discipline to do the right thing for your future is not an admission of failure, and it is the reality many people have to deal with.
 It is better to admit it and set up a system that deals with the reality than not facing it and living a future of financial instability.